 - Personal use of an employer-provided cell phone

 Based on the examples, you might assume that a gift card is a de minimis fringe benefit since it can hold little value and might count as a small gift.
-However, the IRS excludes cash and gift certificates from being counted as de minimis benefits unless they are provided solely as occasional meal money or for transportation fees so that your employees can work overtime.
+However, the IRS excludes cash and gift certificates from being counted as de minimis benefits unless provided solely as occasional meal money or for transportation fees so that your employees can work overtime.

 Should you offer gift cards to employees?

-With the complexities surrounding gift card withholding, they aren’t an ideal employee benefit.
+With the complexities surrounding gift card withholding, they aren’t always an ideal employee benefit.
 While your employees will likely be okay with any amount they receive, the additional accounting work to determine what card amount to purchase can be an unnecessary headache.

 Thankfully, there are alternatives to offering gift cards to your employees.